 3. How can you quantify your experience?

 Powerful word-choice and the ability to demonstrate skills on a resume are important, but being able to back up accomplishments with statistics is the kicker.
 A resume that has solid evidence of the skills described will stand out.
-Vettery's Talent Executive Manager, Drew Libin, says that one way to quantify your experience is by demonstrating the impact of a project you’ve worked on or a product you’ve built.
+Vettery's Candidate Experience Specialist, Drew Libin, says that one way to quantify your experience is by demonstrating the impact of a project you’ve worked on or a product you’ve built.

 For example, if you’re a developer who worked on a new product for the sales team, you can include the % increase in sales due to the product.
 Numbers, percentages and ratios feel more secure and employers will be able to understand and trust the impact you’ve had in the past.